 When HR AI puts you in Annex III §4

 Annex III §4 covers AI systems intended to be used in employment, workers' management, and access to self-employment.
 Two activity buckets: (a) recruitment and selection (placing targeted job ads, analysing and filtering applications, evaluating candidates); (b) decisions affecting employment relationships (terms of work, promotion, termination, allocation of tasks, monitoring/evaluating performance).
-If you operate one of these systems on EU-based workers or candidates — even procured from a US vendor — you are an Annex III §4 deployer.
+If you operate one of these systems on EU-based workers or candidates, even procured from a US vendor, you are an Annex III §4 deployer.
+Recruitment is interpreted broadly (Draft Commission Guidelines on Article 6, 19 May 2026, in consultation): it commences already with the identification and attraction of potential applicants, covering early-stage prospection activities, sourcing tools, candidate ranking in CV databases, and any tool whose output meaningfully influences who reaches the application stage.

 |---|---|---|